sandeshpoudel/data-cleaning-projects/README.md

 # Email Extraction Project
 - **Skill Demonstrated:** Regex, Pandas, Data Cleaning
-- **Business Use Case:** Extract customer emails from unstructured logs
+- **Business Use Case:** Extract customer emails from unstructured logs and also clean the 'gender' column to make unique values 'male' and 'female'